cwinters/cwinters.github.io/now/index.md

 __Work__

+* Writing up some remote work guidelines for our engineering teams, and trying to find a good balance between recommendation and perscription.
 * Leaning into improving our QA processes and tools.
 A lot of this would fall in the realm of "DevOps stuff" and I'm wary of becoming a Local Jenkins Expert.
 But tool building is pretty satisfying, as is (hopefully) leveling up